Information for patients arriving for laboratory and medical imaging examinations

 - dental imaging (in the Meilahti Hospital X-ray unit and Park Hospital X-ray unit only by appointment)

-For these examinations, you are free to choose the unit where you go for your examinations.
-Find the most suitable X-ray unit in our location search.
+For these examinations, you are free to choose the location where you go for your examinations.
+Find the most suitable X-ray unit from our walk-in X-ray units in our location search.

 You must book an appointment for any other examination than basic X-rays.
 Depending on the examination, you may either book the appointment yourself or it will be booked for you.
 In the latter case, you will be informed of the appointment by letter.